-Now I know for a fact I was still in school when I first read this, because I remember picking it up from my local WHSmith or Woolworths (remember Woolworths?) shortly after it came out, and since this NEL paperback was released in 1981 that would have made me about 14 or 15 at the time.
-And I also know my best friend at school, Tony, who also shared my love of thriller novels and especially loved anything with planes, bought a copy too so we could read it at the same time.
+Now I know for a fact I was still in school when I first read this, because I remember picking it up from my local WHSmith or Woolworths (remember Woolworths?) not too long after it came out, and my best friend at school, Tony, who also shared my love of thriller novels and especially loved anything with planes, bought a copy too so we could read it at the same time.
 Usually while we were at school.
 Morning assembly was best.
 Man, those things were dull and they went on forever, but it was amazing how the minutes flew by when you had a good book to dip into when the teachers weren't looking.
 And we were both fast readers, too, so invariably one of us would tap the other on the shoulder and casually ask, 'Hey, have you got to page 145 where such and such happens?
 No?
 Oh, just you wait, it's so cool.'
 Oh yes, the art of one-upmanship is mastered at a very early age.

 Oddly enough, I'm pretty sure I only read MAYDAY that one time.
 I don't know why exactly.
 If I had to guess, it would be because there were so many other books waiting to be read next.
 That's not to say I wasn't impressed with MAYDAY, however.
 On the contrary, I was totally gripped from the first page to the last.
 In fact, I thought that Daily Express blurb on the cover wasn't going far enough.
-At the wise age of 14, I just thought this wasn't just the best disaster novel ever, but the best novel ever.
+As far as I was concerned this wasn't just the best disaster novel ever, but the best novel ever.